-1. Think Gifts That Grow
+2. Think Gifts That Grow

-3. Alternative Trees for Christmas
+3. Alternative Trees for Holidays and Beyond!

-4. Check Irrigation – Reduce Watering
+5. Check Irrigation and Reduce Watering

 Established lawns and landscapes (those more than 2 years old) can do with less water during winter.
 Even potted plants will stay moist longer this time of year.
 Check your irrigation systems to run less time and/or less often.
 Water lawns every 2 weeks if no rain.
 Water your landscape and potted plants when the soil feels dry.
-YOU WILL NEED TO WATER when we have cold fronts with low humidity and high winds and or freezing temps.
+YOU WILL NEED TO WATER when we have cold fronts with low humidity and high winds and/or freezing temps.